plabayo/learn-rust-101/README.md

 > ⓘ **Hardcore** alternative
 >
-> [Programming Rust, 2nd Edition](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) (O’Reilly Publishing) is a big book and will take you some time to get through.
+> [Programming Rust, 2nd Edition](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) (O'Reilly Publishing) is a big book and will take you some time to get through.
 It is not for the faint of heart.
 However… If you do choose for this route as an alternative to [(1) Learn Rust](#1-learn-rust), you will absolutely not regret it.
 In fact, your entire rest of the Journey will be a breeze.
 >
-> The “Programming Rust, 2nd Edition” book is a gem and in case you can handle big dry Technical books such as these it is one that will give you just as much love back as the energy that you put into it.
+> The "Programming Rust, 2nd Edition" book is a gem and in case you can handle big dry Technical books such as these it is one that will give you just as much love back as the energy that you put into it.
 Take your time, get through it, play with it, and enjoy.
-In fact, it can be easily paired with Rustlings by doing the exercises linked to the content you’re reading.
+In fact, it can be easily paired with Rustlings by doing the exercises linked to the content you're reading.
 Rust by Example can also be added on top of that to see some more code related to the stuff your learning.
 >
 > Soak it in.
-It’s a hardcore alternative, but if you’re up for it, it’s there for you to grab.
+It's a hardcore alternative, but if you're up for it, it's there for you to grab.
 >
-> If you’ve never done any Systems programming before, this will be an especially helpful book given it will explain a lot of the magic you’ve encountered in your very protected professional life so far.
-You’re welcome.
+> If you've never done any Systems programming before, this will be an especially helpful book given it will explain a lot of the magic you've encountered in your very protected professional life so far.
+You're welcome.

 Questions you should be able to answer at the end of this step: